rabbitmq/rabbitmq-website/site/oauth2-examples-proxy.md

 - Docker
 - make

-## Deploy Key Cloak
+## Deploy Keycloak

-First, deploy **Key Cloak**.
-It comes preconfigured with all the required scopes, users and clients.
+Deploy Keycloak by running the following command:
 <pre class="bash">
 make start-keycloak
 </pre>

-**Key Cloak** comes configured with its own signing key.
-And [rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/oauth2-proxy/rabbitmq.conf) is also configured with the same signing key.
+Note: Keycloak is preconfigured with the required scopes, users, and clients.
+It is configured with its own signing key and the [rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/oauth2-proxy/rabbitmq.conf) file is also configured with the same signing key.

-To access KeyCloak management interface go to http://0.0.0.0:8080/ and enter `admin` as username and password.
+To access Keycloak Management UI, go to http://0.0.0.0:8080/ and enter `admin` as username and password.

-There is a dedicated **KeyCloak realm** called `Test` configured as follows:
+There is a dedicated **Keycloak realm** called `Test` configured as follows:

 * [rsa](http://0.0.0.0:8080/admin/master/console/#/realms/test/keys) signing key
 * [rsa provider](http://0.0.0.0:8080/admin/master/console/#/realms/test/keys/providers)